derek-knox/Coding-For-Designers/book/Structure Style Behavior/Structure.md

 ![TODO - Image 1 node 2D and 1 node 3D (parent only)](../assets/img/visual-todo-placeholder.jpg "TODO - Image 1 node 2D and 1 node 3D (parent only)")

-The second simplest structure has two variants: one with two child nodes and one with a single child that is also a parent due to itself containing one child.
+The second simplest structure has two variants:
+1. two child nodes
+2. a single child that is also a parent due to itself containing one child

 These are both examples of two-node trees.

 ![TODO - Image 2 node 2D and 2 node 3D (parent with child and two parents)](../assets/img/visual-todo-placeholder.jpg "TODO - Image 2 node 2D and 2 node 3D (parent with child and two parents)")